1024Adam/Infinite_Maze/README.md

 - Points are taken away based on each movement the player performs to the *left*.
 - Pace will start at the 30 second mark, and become incrementally quicker every 30 seconds onwards.

+## Assets
+Infinite Maze Game makes use of the Pygame library, which is a simple and easy way to create basic games, import images, and draw shapes.

 ## Specifications
 The only software needed to run this program is Python.
 Infinite Maze Game was developed and tested using Python (v2.7.11).